 You’ll also want to make sure that you have a copy of the bill of sale and any warranty information that you were provided when you either purchased the vehicle or began the leasing process.
 When you combine those two sets of information, it begins the foundation of any potential lemon law claim.

 If you have also racked up charges pertaining to transportation, or the lack thereof, you should also try to collect those records.
 This could include emailed receipts from rideshare apps like Uber or Lyft, hotel bills, towing fees, or anything along those lines.
 You may be able to receive compensation for those costs as well.

 Hire a California Lemon law Lawyer

 It can be hard to know the intricacies of the lemon law, and using the state arbitrators doesn’t put anyone on your side to get the maximum compensation for your defective vehicle and pain and suffering.
-In fact, the lemon law attorney team at the Law Office of Jacob K. Kashani has faced car makers and dealerships that engage in deceptive practices, including:
+In fact, the California lemon law attorney team at the Law Office of Jacob K. Kashani has faced car makers and new or used car dealerships that engage in deceptive practices, including:

 - Non-Disclosure of Previous Accidents and/or Frame Damage – Vehicle history reports only include accidents or damage that is reported, for example by an insurance company.
 A shady dealership that inspects an incoming vehicle may not mention what is uncovered in an inspection.

 - Non-Disclosure of Real Condition and Mileage Fraud – In addition to significant damage, you may have purchased a vehicle from a dealership where a mechanic changed the value of the odomter or didn’t disclose other information.
 This can significantly decrease the value of a vehicle.